-Considering the East Japan great earthquake and Fukushima nuclear accident on March 2011, Japan is now revising the long-term energy supply-demand plan and also disscussing the new GHGs reduction target for post-Kyoto.
-Anyway, Japan must intensify her GHGs reduction measures basically in the long-run, because she already agreed 50% (or 80%) reduction of GHGs in 2050 in the past Summits etc.
+Recently Japanese Government has detemined the new target of GHGs reduction to achieve 26% reduction from the emission level in 2013 up to 2030.
+Because of the East Japan great earthquake and Fukushima nuclear accident, the discussions on the reduction target were wandered so largely and finally converged into the present conclusion.
+However, Japan must intensify her GHGs reduction measures basically in the long-run, because she already agreed 50% (or 80%) reduction of GHGs in 2050 in the past Summits etc.

 The first commitment period of Kyoto Protocol finished in 2012.
-We must say that Japan could not achieve a domestic reduction target in this period except in 2009 after the Lehman Shock.
-Specially speaking, the continuous increases in GHGs emission in the commercial and residential sector were largely influenced to the nonattainment of domestic Kyoto target.
+The GHGs emissions in Japan has increased to the large extent from the 1990 level (the base level in Kyoto Protocol).
+Especially speaking, the continuous increases in GHGs emission in the commercial and residential sector were largely influenced to the whole increases.

-In recent years, the progress of information and communication technologies is remarkable.
-The storage system of electricity is also being made a progress.
-Therefore, in this study, we would like to analyze economics of smart community connecting the commercial and residential sector using photovoltaic cell and electricity storage system under various conditions.
+In recent years, the progress of information and communication technologies is so remarkable and the large progress is also made in the storage system of electricity.
+Therefore, in this study, we would like to analyze the economics of smart community connecting the commercial and residential sector using photovoltaic cell and electricity storage system under various conditions.
+We also would like to discuss the future subjects of smart community.